Tara and Bob Klager raise Certified Animal Welfare Approved by A Greener World (AGW) sheep…

 Tristan and Aubyn occasionally offer workshops to help other farmers and homesteaders build their skills and improve the land under their stewardship.
 Additionally, the farmers operate a growing on-farm abattoir and meat shop.
 They are moving toward providing slaughter and cut and wrap services to other farms in their region.

-Certified Animal Welfare Approved by AGW pork, chicken and eggs, and Certified Grassfed by AGW beef from Spray Creek Ranch is available at regional farmers’ markets, local restaurants and directly from the farm by appointment.
-For more information about Spray Creek Ranch, visit spraycreek.ca and contact Tristan and Aubyn Banwell at email@example.com or 250-256-1620.
-Follow the farm on Facebook and Instagram.
+Certified Animal Welfare Approved by AGW pork, chicken and eggs, and Certified Grassfed by AGW beef and lamb from Spray Creek Ranch are available at regional farmers’ markets, local restaurants and directly from the farm by appointment.
+For more information about Spray Creek Ranch, visit spraycreek.ca and contact Tristan and Aubyn Banwell at firstname.lastname@example.org or 250-256-1620.
+Follow the farm on Facebook, Twitter and Instagram.